pushpabrol/attestation-verification/README.md

 ## Installation
 1. Clone the repository.
 2. Install the required packages: `npm install`.
-3. Copy .env.sample to .env and set the values
+3. Copy .env.sample to .env and set the values.

 ## Usage
 1. Set environment variables for challenges and bundle identifiers.